hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

   - Books by applied mathematicians:
     - David J. Acheson, 1990:  *Elementary Fluid Dynamics* (Oxford University Press).
     - Alexandre J. Chorin and Jerrold E. Marsden, 2000:  *A Mathematical Introduction to Fluid Mechanics*, 3d edition (Springer).
+The first author was awarded the National Medal of Science for his contributions to hydrodynamics.
     - A. R. Paterson, 1983:  *A First Course in Fluid Dynamics* (Cambridge University Press).
   - Books by engineers:
     - Rutherford Aris, 1989:  *Vectors, Tensors, and the Basic Equations of Fluid Mechanics*, corrected reprint (Dover).